Lovekus969/Faang-Prepration-journey-/README.md

 Q...
 Advantages of a Binary Search Tree (BST)
 Allows fast lookup, insertion, and deletion in O(log n) time (when balanced).
 Supports sorted data and in-order traversal.
 Good for range queries (like get all elements between 10 and 50).
 Flexible – can be modified into AVL trees, Red-Black Trees, etc., for balancing.
 But if the tree becomes unbalanced (e.g., like a linked list), performance degrades to O(n).

+Today we will see the most important problem named as N queen Intution is easy first we place the queen in rows and rhen cheack if it is safe then use backtrscking if not and place accordingly s